Forestry and Landscaping

 Other design and control measures include:

-• The close circuit processing plant will use special concrete tanks for cyanide.
-The tanks will be over designed by 110% for accidental spill capacity;
+• A close circuit processing plant using special concrete tanks for cyanide.
+The tanks have an excess spill capacity of 110%;

-• The process tailings will be treated (to reduce cyanide content to a maximum of 5-7 parts per million) before being stored in the TMF.
-This concentration is significantly below the level established by EU/Romanian legislation (10 ppm);
+• Process tailings treatment to reduce cyanide content to a concentration that is significantly below the level established by EU/Romanian legislation (10 ppm);

-• Any seepage from the main dam will be captured in a second containment dam.
-Water quality monitoring systems will be downstream of the main and secondary containment dam; and
+• A second containment dam to capture and contain any possible seepage from the main dam.
+Water quality monitoring systems will be downstream of the main and secondary containment dam;

-• The dam pH will be maintained between 9 to 11 to ensure an alkaline environment.
+• Maintenance of dam water between 9 to 11ph to ensure an alkaline environment.

 Noise and Vibration

-Noise and vibration is expected to be low impact and only in the industrial areas, well within the limits required by legal standards.
-Overnight activity will be prohibited in the proximity of inhabited areas and protection barriers are to be pre-installed on machines.
-The noise and vibration situation will be monitored continuously.
+Noise and vibration would be low impact even in the industrial areas, and well within the limits required by legal standards.
+A strict curfew will prohibit operations during anti-social hours in the proximity of inhabited areas and noise dampening protection barriers would be pre-installed on machines.
+All noise and vibration would be subject to continuous monitoring.